Parkala massacre

-The Parkala Massacre was the killing of 22 Hindus on 2 September 1947, by the Nizam of Hyderabad's police and the Razakars in the town of Parkala.
+The Parkala Massacre was the killing of 22 Protestors on 2 September 1947, by the Razakars in the town of Parkala.
 The massacre suppressed the popular movement for India to annex the Hyderabad State.

 History

 India became independent from the British Raj on 15 August 1947.
 Immediately after, the people of Hyderabad State began a civil revolt, agitating for a merger with India and against the authoritarian rule of the Nizam of Hyderabad.
 Farmers in the town of Parkala also took part in the resistance.

-On 2 September 1947, the police prohibited all gatherings in Warangal, but more than 1,500 people from nearby villages ignored this diktat and came together to hoist the flag of India.
-According to eyewitnesses, the police and the Razakars fired indiscriminately, killing 22 people and seriously wounding over 150.
+On 2 September 1947, they prohibited all gatherings in Warangal, but more than 1,500 people from nearby villages ignored this diktat and came together to hoist the flag of India.
+According to eyewitnesses, the Razakars fired indiscriminately, killing 22 people and seriously wounding over 150.
 The Razakars killed three people by tying them to a tree and shooting them.
 In the nearby village of Laxmipuram, they sexually assaulted women, looted money, and set the huts ablaze.